Our FAQs have information for policyholders with business interruption insurance, including guidance on how to make a claim.

 - Any amount of the loss that continues more than twelve months after the occurrence of the loss.

 If you have wording like this in your policy or schedule, then your claim payment is likely to be limited to the amount and/or period specified.
 This limit may apply to all claims made under the policy or it may apply separately to each claim made under the policy.
+Where your policy insures multiple policyholders and/or multiple premises, it will be a question of interpretation as to whether there is a separate limit for each policyholder/premises or whether there is a single limit for all policyholders/all premises.
+There was some discussion of this question in the High Court judgment in Corbin and King v Axa: see our note on the case.

 Can my insurer reduce my claim because of support that I have received from the Government?